Hazrat Ali (Afghan politician): Biography

 The Pak Tribune described Ali as a "gangster" during the 2004 Afghan Presidential election.
-He and his private army have been accused of accumulating illegal weapons, Drug cartel drug trafficking and opium trade, criminal intimidation, land seizures for builders, looting and sexually assaulting women, for which Hazrat Ali is under Human Rights Watch monitor.
+He and his private army have been accused of accumulating illegal weapons, drug trafficking and opium trade, criminal intimidation, land seizures for builders, looting and sexually assaulting women, for which Ali is under Human Rights Watch monitor.

-Hamid Karzai appointed Hazrat Ali as the Jalalabad police chief 2003 and was sacked on 2004 due to connection with Taliban and some other militant groups.
+Hamid Karzai appointed Hazrat Ali as the Jalalabad police chief in 2003 and sacked him in 2004 due to connection with Taliban and other militant groups.
 He got a seat in the Wolesi Jirga of the National Assembly of Afghanistan in the 2005 Afghan parliamentary election, representing Nangarhar Province.
 In May 2012, it was reported that Iran was providing millions of dollars to Ali for the purpose of blocking the National Assembly's approval of the Afghan-US strategic cooperation agreement.
 However, the next day the agreement was approved by the majority and the following day Ali denied the allegations.